 As teachers implement their lesson plans, they will continuously be assessing their own efficacy and impact with individual students in the classroom utilizing specific data and analysis of sub-groups.
 Our instructional program will be driven by student data gathered by the teachers themselves in order to make informed decisions about assessment, curriculum, pedagogy and student services.

 The methodologies we will employ to ensure our students will master the content standards are Project-Based Learning, Exploratory Learning and Social-Emotional Learning.
 Elementary school teachers will explore the team-teaching method that enables subject specialization starting from 3rd grade.
-Namely, A teacher will be teaching math and science and the other team teacher will be teaching English to the same students.
+Namely, a teacher will be teaching math and science and the other team teacher will be teaching English to the same students.

 7-3.
 Describe how the satellite school will provide, as required by state and federal law, special education and related services.
 Is this the same process used at the sponsoring school?
 If not, explain the differences.